Selecting a Child Custody Lawyer

 Ohio Custodial Parent Laws

 The non-custodial parent typically retains his or her parental rights under the parenting plan, including residential time and decision making, regardless of custodial designations.
-Parental rights such as residential time with the child, participating in decision making, and other aspects of the parent/child relationship are only restricted upon legal findings of abuse, neglect, or factors which the court concludes has or will negatively impact the best interests of the child, such as domestic violence, and alcohol or drug abuse.
+Parental rights such as residential time with the child, participation in decision making, and other aspects are only restricted upon legal findings of abuse, neglect, or other factors.
+The court will conclude whether they have or will negatively impact the best interests of the child, such as domestic violence, and alcohol or drug abuse.

 Non-Parental and Grandparent Custody

 This website provides general information about Charles Bendig, LLC for the convenience of visitors to the website.
 The site and the content within it are not intended to establish and their use does not establish an attorney-client relationship between Charles Bendig, LLC and any visitor.
 Information on the site is not legal advice.
 Do not send confidential information to any of our lawyers without first obtaining specific authorization.
 Statements on this website of prior results do not guarantee a similar outcome.